Philosophy summary

 To be eligible, candidates must:

-- Present a project in the field of Visual Arts (painting, drawing, sculpture, installation, performance, digital arts, visual arts);
+- Present a project in the field of Visual Arts (painting, drawing, sculpture, installation, performance, digital arts)

-- Be able to complete the project within 12 months from the awarding of the prize.
+- Be able to complete the project within 12 months following the award of the prize

-The prize will be awarded by a jury of art world personalities based on the following criteria:
+The prize will be awarded by a jury composed of leading figures from the art world, based on the following criteria:

 • Feasibility;

-• Visibility and future potential of the project;
+• Visibility and impact of the future project

 • Budget coherence.